 Due to the effects of secondary orbital interactions, endo addition takes precedence over exo addition.
 Although the product is less stable, the reaction takes place with less activation energy, resulting in the formation of an endo-isomer.

 Even though the structure of the product is unstable, it reacts quickly with lower activation energy, resulting in the synthesis of a compound, which is called kinetic control.
-The endo rule of the Diels-Alder reaction is kinetic control, and since the reaction is irreversible, endo-isomers are synthesized.
+The endo rule of the Diels-Alder reaction is due to kinetic control, and since the reaction is irreversible, endo-isomers are synthesized.

 Thermodynamic Control, Steric Hindrances, and Intramolecular Reactions Result in Exo Addition